Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 Max Plane Crashes

 "This is a tragedy that never should have happened," DeFazio added.
 "It could have been prevented and we're going to take steps in our legislation to see that it never happens again as we reform the system."

 DeFazio's committee is drafting legislation that would overhaul the aircraft certification process and strengthen the FAA's oversight of airplane manufacturers.
-The Senate Commerce Committee is expected to take up similar, but somewhat weaker legislation today.
+The Senate Commerce Committee is expected to take up similar, but somewhat weaker, legislation on Wednesday.

 Failures of design, management and regulation